-If any Additional Certificates are issued and an Equipment Note Buyout Event has occurred and is continuing, regardless of whether any Class B certificateholder or Class C certificateholder has elected to exercise its right to purchase Equipment Notes, any holder of such Additional Certificates upon 15 days' notice to the Subordination Agent, each Trustee (and each such Trustee shall promptly provide such notice to all certificateholders of its Trust) and each applicable Loan Trustee given on or before the date which is six months after the occurrence of the applicable Equipment Notes, Series B Equipment Notes and Series C Equipment Notes issued under any one or more Indentures for a purchase price equal to the sum of the aggregate Note Target Price for such Series A Equipment Notes, Series B Equipment Notes and Series C Equipment Notes are issued, the holders of such Refinancing Certificates may have the same right to purchase Equipment Notes as the Class they refinanced.
+If any Additional Certificates are issued and an Equipment Note Buyout Event has occurred and is continuing, regardless of whether any Class B certificateholder or Class C certificateholder has elected to exercise its right to purchase Equipment Notes, any holder of such Additional Certificates upon 15 days' notice to the Subordination Agent, each Trustee (and each such Trustee shall promptly provide such notice to all certificateholders of its Trust) and each applicable Loan Trustee given on or before the date which is six months after the occurrence of the applicable Equipment Note Buyout Event, purchase on the third business day next following the expiry of such 15-day notice period all, but not less than all, of the Series A Equipment Notes, Series B Equipment Notes and Series C Equipment Notes issued under any one or more Indentures for a purchase price equal to the sum of the aggregate Note Target Price for such Series A Equipment Notes, Series B Equipment Notes and Series C Equipment Notes and a mount equal to the Excess Liquidity Obligations in respect of such Indentures.
+If any Refinancing Certificates are issued, the holders of such Refinancing Certificates may have the same right to purchase Equipment Notes as the Class they refinanced.
 See "Possible Issuance of Additional Certificates and Refinancing of Certificates".